From Mental Toughness to Mental Resilience: How to Develop it in Your Athletes

-Some coaches hold the belief that mental toughness is not trainable, and that athletes are either born with it or never had it to begin with.
+Some coaches hold the belief that mental resilience is not trainable, and that athletes are either born with it or never had it to begin with.
 At Volt, I'm lucky to be around a lot of great minds, innovators, and high-level practitioners in the strength and conditioning community.
 I reached out to Tyler Christiansen, the Tactical Strength and Conditioning (TSAC) Program Manager at the NSCA and exercise physiologist at the Army Physical Fitness Research Institute, to leverage his experience and knowledge from working with Special Forces populations.
-I asked him the same question, and he was nice enough to spend some time diving into the topic with me to discuss how coaches could better develop mental toughness in their athletes.
+I asked him the same question, and he was nice enough to spend some time diving into the topic with me to discuss how coaches could better develop mental resilience in their athletes.

-Defining Mental Toughness
+Defining Mental RESILIENCE

-In describing mental toughness, Coach Christiansen draws on Dr. Mike Asken’s definition in the book “Warrior Mindset”:
+In repositioning mental toughness to mental resilience, we’ll still lean on the definition of mental toughness (MT).
+Coach Christiansen draws on Dr. Mike Asken’s definition in the book “Warrior Mindset”:

 Mental Toughness (MT) is possessing, understanding, and being able to utilize a set of psychological skills that allow the effective and even maximal execution, or adaptation, and persistence of decision-making and physical skills learned in training and by experience.
 Mental toughness expresses itself every day, as well as in high stress, critical situations.